vito/executor-pool-spike/README.md

 determine where to place each instance of an app they want to start.

 Ideally, the orchestrator is dead simple, and just publishes its intent:
-"start an isntance", and relies on the system to do the heavy lifting.
+"start an instance", and relies on the system to do the heavy lifting.
 This means the business logic of app placement and load balancing has to be done elsewhere.